MicrosoftDocs/mixed-reality/mixed-reality-docs/gaze.md

 ---
 title: Gaze
-description: Gaze is the first form of input and is a primary form of targeting within Mixed Reality.
+description: Gaze is the first form of input and is a primary form of targeting within mixed reality.
 author: thetuvix
 ms.author: alexturn
 ms.date: 02/24/2019